What happens if you get sick or hurt on a cruise?

 Will they quarantine me if I get sick?

 Quarantining a passenger is up to the discretion of the cruise line.
-When they do quarantine passengers, they take it seriously: If norovirus or the flu is suspected, you will be told to remain in your cabin, and your keycard will be deactivated to discourage you from leaving.
+When they do quarantine passengers, they take it seriously: If norovirus or the flu is suspected, you will be told you must remain in your cabin, and your keycard will be deactivated to discourage you from leaving.
 Disobeying these rules could result in your being disembarked from the ship at the next port or banned from sailing with the line in the future.

 Will I get disembarked from the ship?